Muhdshayan/Syberbyte/README.md

 ### Your Project is now UP and Running.

-1. open the ui and use the application at localhost:5173/
+1. open the ui and use the application by opening the browser and going to the link localhost:5173/
+2. Upload Resumes to see the *MAGIC*